Professionals Consumers Housing Observer About

 Eligible borrowers

-Individuals who are Canadian citizens, permanent residents of Canada, or non-permanent residents who are legally authorized to work in Canada.
+Individuals must be Canadian citizens, permanent residents of Canada or non-permanent residents authorized to work in Canada (for homeowner loans only).

 Loan-to-value (LTV) ratios